This page describes how to specify conditions for alerting policies.

 A process-health target is defined by a resource type and a series of filters.
-You can configure this policy to trigger an incident if the number of processes that match a specific pattern falls above, or below, a threshold during a duration window.
+You can configure this policy to create an alert if the number of processes that match a specific pattern falls above, or below, a threshold during a duration window.
 To add a process-health condition, do the following:

 In the Resource Type fields, complete the following steps:

 - From the drop-down list, select a single resource, a group of resources, or all resources.